learn-co-curriculum/dsc-poisson-distribution/README.md

 You will be able to:

-* Understand and explain the Poisson Distribution and its use cases
+* Explain the parameters of the Poisson distribution and its use cases

 ## What is the Poisson Distribution?

 The **Poisson Distribution** is yet another statistical distribution you can use to answer questions about the probability of a given number of successes, the probability of success, and a series of independent trials.
-Specifically, the Poisson Distribution allows us to calculate the probability of a given event happening by examining the mean number of events that happen in a given time period.
+Specifically, the Poisson Distribution allows you to calculate the probability of a given event happening by examining the mean number of events that happen in a given time period.
 Given a set time period, we can use the Poisson Distribution to predict how many times a given event will happen over that time period.
 To help you better understand this, let's examine a few sample questions that we can answer using the Poisson Distribution.

 ### Sample Question 1